sorbet/sorbet/website/docs/noreturn.md

 implement a [gradual type system](gradual.md).

 This is a major reason why Sorbet's [runtime type checking](runtime.md) is
-valuable: in order for Sorbet's dead code analysis to be accurate, Sorbet relies on the fact that violations of the declared types will as a last resort be caught at runtime by checking [method signatures](sigs.md) and [type assertions](type-assertions.md).
+valuable: in order for Sorbet's static dead code analysis to be accurate, Sorbet relies on the fact that static violations of the declared types will be caught at runtime by checking [method signatures](sigs.md) and [type assertions](type-assertions.md).

-Disabling these checks at runtime can cause Sorbet to incorrectly judge which code is or is not reachable at runtime.
+Disabling runtime checks will not change anything about what Sorbet infers statically--in particular, Sorbet will still believe it is impossible to have a value of type `T.noreturn` and will still report the same unreachable code errors it normally would.

 [daemon processes]: https://en.wikipedia.org/wiki/Daemon_(computing)